akashrajk54/DroneFlightPlanner/README.md

            Debug = True

-       Note: There should be no spaces around the "=" sign in to .env file
+       **Note:** There should be no spaces around the "=" sign in to .env file

    10. Create a folder with the name "logs" inside DroneFlightPlanner/

+               mkdir logs

-   11. Run migrations to create the database schema:
+   12. Run migrations to create the database schema:

               python manage.py makemigrations accounts_engine